glpzzz/glpzzz.github.io/index.md

 <img class="glpzzz" src="/glpzzz.jpg" title="Picture of Gabriel Alejandro López López (glpzzz)" width="699" height="699" />

 I’m a software engineer living in [Cienfuegos, Cuba](https://www.openstreetmap.org/node/259846360).
 I am a fan of programming, web development, and entrepreneurship.
 I’m also interested in technology and music.
 Contact me if you think I can help you with something.
+My full CV [here](cv).

 ## Blogging